ctalaveraw/singlestone-demo/project_code/README.md

       }
       ```

-- FInished bulk of AWS resources to `exercise_2` deployment source code
+- Finished bulk of AWS resources to `exercise_2` deployment source code
 - Web application deployment is now fully functional and exercise is ready to be submitted